-Chornobyl: Photography in an Exclusion Zone
+Chernobyl: Photography in an Exclusion Zone

 Chornobyl Photography in an Exclusion Zone

-The abandoned city of Pripyat was built for the families of the Chornobyl nuclear power plant workers.
+The abandoned city of Pripyat was built for the families of the Chernobyl nuclear power plant workers.
 But our journey wouldn’t be complete if we didn’t visit the immediate surroundings of the exclusion zone.

 Red Forest and Bridge of Death